readdy/readdy_documentation/readdy_documentation/workshop_sessions.md

 State the law of mass action for the concentrations of G and GA under the given enzymatic reaction (with some rate $\kappa$) and make use of the conservation of particles.

 Plot your analytic solution for some suitable parameters together with the results of the previous tasks.
+{% endif %}